Church-17/wapro/README.md

 ## Features
 - Make the green darker when WhatsApp Web is setted in dark mode
 - Enable WhatsApp animation in initial home page
 - Change the limit of height in the writing message area
+- Hide the panel asking to activate the desktop notifications

 All modifies to the extension settings are saved in the browser local storage, and these are live-apply in WhatsApp Web if this is open
 ## Installation